DSCI-310/lmknn.metrics/README.md

     # Selecting the target variable and additional columns
     target_df(mtcars, "mpg", cyl, disp)

-create_recipe: Creating a recipe object for modeling based on the specified target variable and predictors.
+`create_recipe`: Creating a recipe object for modeling based on the specified target variable and predictors.

     # Load data